w3c/wai-curricula/content/intro.md

 ### Consultancy Agency Course

-A consultancy agency delivers an introductory two-day course for an organization wanting to integrate accessibility throughout their design and development processes.
+A consultancy agency delivers an introductory two-day course for an organization.

 | Day | Title | Duration (hours) |
 | --- | --- |